 Remember: This is a process and we need YOUR help!
 Always plan ahead.
+Proof your eblasts when we send you a draft review.

 NEWSLETTERS

 - 2 Per Year Now Required by Board Policy

 - Know your level of commitment design the newsletter that's right for you.

 - Worship your editor!

 - Graphics \$45 per hour

 - Do not mail newsletters in May or June!